 The HTGL houses research on high temperature, high speed and reacting flows.
 The lab includes several shock tubes for study of both high-speed flows and reaction kinetics, a supersonic combustion wind tunnel, a large plasma torch, several high-vacuum chambers, a research furnace, several smaller combustion facilities and extensive laser-diagnostics capabilities.

 The Innovation Acceleration Lab is part of the Center for Design Research .
 The lab aims to develop feedback methods and technology to accelerate the effectiveness of engineering product innovation teams.
 Researchers at the Innovation Acceleration Lab use video interaction analysis and visual representations to measure, analyze and give process feedback to engineering product innovation teams.
 This is located within CDR, Bldg 560.

 IRIS Design Lab: Interdisciplinary Research in Sustainable Design

 Research projects in Dr. MacDonald's IRIS Design lab have three foci: (1) Modeling the role of the public's decisions in effective large-scale sustainability implementation; (2) Improving engineering designers' abilities to address complex customer preference for sustainability; and (3) Using data on how consumers perceive products, especially visually, to understand how products are evaluated and subsequently improve those evaluations.
 These foci represent three corresponding design vantage points: (1) system-level; (2) human-scale or product-level, and (3) single-decision-level, as shown in the Figure.
 The exploration of these different vantage points is fundamental to performing insightful design research on complex design issues, such as sustainability.

-- A unique facility that represents the culture of innovation at Stanford, the Loft is the workspace for Stanford Design Program students
+A unique facility that represents the culture of innovation at Stanford, the Loft is the workspace for students in Stanford's Design Impact Graduate Program.

 Microfluidics LabMicrofluidics Lab